ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

 TPM event log not found at /sys/kernel/security/tpm0/binary_bios_measurements
 </pre>

-If a TPM is present, the tpm2 test is run and PCRs and event log is dumped to the results partition:
+If a TPM is present, the tpm2 test is run and PCRs and event log are dumped to the results partition:
 <pre>
 Test Executed are uefirtauthvar tpm2
 Running 2 tests, results appended to /mnt/acs_results/fwts/FWTSResults.log